matgorka/extcl/README.md

   `lpopr listVarName ?n?`

   `lpopl` and `lpopr` delete `n` elements from the beggining/end of a list pointed by `listVarName` and return these deleted elements.
-If `n` value isn't specified it defaults to 1 element.
+If the `n` value isn't specified, it defaults to 1 element.

   **Examples:**